 The following is the beginning of an essay I wanted to write years ago on the concept of pretentiousness, a phenomenon the ubiquity of which stunned me.
 And it seemed to me that looking at the world through that lens could be pretty interesting, if the essay were done well.
 I quickly gave it up, though, in part because I knew no publisher would want anything to do with something so idiosyncratic, nor, in general, with any probing critical analysis of intellectual and mainstream culture.
+(But also because, to be honest, the dimensions of the project daunted me, and I doubted my ability.)

 Thoughts on Pretentiousness